 You can see the YouTube of this section here

-I set off from Camping Rosaleda on Saturday morning, heading towards Zahora.
-The ride back onto the route took some time, this was in urban areas, it was very windy and difficult to ride in a straight line.
+After 2 nights and a zero day, I left the Rosaleda campground on the Saturday morning heading for Zahora.
+My bum was rested, and no longer feeling bruised!
+The ride back onto the route took some time through urban and suburban streets, it was very windy and difficult to ride in a straight line at times.

-When I hit the coast, I followed the coastal path towards Zahora, which then crosses a vast expanse of sandy heathland, with the ocean to my right.
-The wind here was crazy, I couldn’t keep the bike on the trail, I was being blown sometimes over two metres off the trail, time and time again.
-It was mad!
+I had been riding parallel to the coastline through the urban areas but there wasn't a coastal path worth following as it was going to be necessary to cross an estuary on a bridge which was slightly inland.
+The bridge leads to a vast expanse of sandy heathland, with the ocean to the right.
+The wind on this heathland was crazy, I couldn’t keep the bike on the trail, I was being blown sometimes over two metres off the trail time and time again.

 Around two thirds of the way across this expanse I stopped at an old fort, Torre Vigía de Castilnovo, to shelter from the wind for a while.
 I got talking to a lovely young Spanish lady, whose name escapes me, that was also sheltering from the wind.
 And this is where I discovered that the heavy winds had a name!
 It’s called the Levante Wind, which blows from the East, through the Gibraltar Strait, and hits the Cadiz coast for ten days, a couple of times a year.
 And it started the day I started my ride!!